Coat of arms of Croatia: Current design

 On 21 December 1990, the post-socialist government of Croatia, passed a law prescribing the design created by the painter and graphic artist Miroslav Šutej, under the aegis of a commission chaired by Nikša Stančić, then head of the Department of Croatian History at the Faculty of Philosophy, University of Zagreb.

-The new design added the five crowning shields which represent the regions of Croatia.
+The new design added the five crowning shields which represent Croatian historical coat of arms, out of which four regions of Croatia.
 They are, from left to right:

-Some of the more traditional heraldic pundits have criticized the latest design for various design solutions, such as adding a crown to the coat, varying shades of blue in its even fields, adding the red border around the coat, and using red and blue together.
-The government has accepted their criticism insofar as not accepting further non-traditional designs for the county coats of arms, but the national symbol has remained intact.
+More traditional heraldic pundits have criticized recent unorthodox designs such as adding a crown to the coat, varying shades of blue in its even fields, adding the red border around the coat, and using red and blue together.
+The government has accepted their criticism insofar as not accepting further nontraditional designs for the county coats of arms, but the national symbol has remained intact.

 Unlike in many countries, Croatian design more commonly uses symbolism from the coat of arms, rather than from the Croatian flag.
 This is partly due to the geometric design of the shield which makes it appropriate for use in many graphic contexts (e.g. the insignia of Croatia Airlines or the design of the shirt for the Croatia national football team), and partly because the Pan-Slavic colors are present in many European flags.